-Commerson's dolphins are found close to the shore in cold waters along open coasts, in sheltered fjords, bays, harbours and river mouths, and occasionally in the lower reaches of rivers.
+Commerson's dolphins are found close to the shore in cold waters along open coasts, in sheltered fjords, bays, harbors and river mouths, and occasionally in the lower reaches of rivers.
 They prefer water less than 200m deep.

-There are currently two recognised subspecies; the South American Commerson’s dolphins live in coastal waters of Argentina, southernmost Chile, and the Falkland Islands (Islas Malvinas); the second subspecies is the Kerguelen Commerson’s dolphins which live only in the coastal waters of the Kerguelen Islands in the southern Indian Ocean.
+There are currently two recognized subspecies; the South American Commerson’s dolphins live in coastal waters of Argentina, southernmost Chile, and the Falkland Islands (Islas Malvinas); the second subspecies is the Kerguelen Commerson’s dolphins which live only in the coastal waters of the Kerguelen Islands in the southern Indian Ocean.
 The two subspecies are separated from one another by 8500 km (5280 miles) of ocean.

 Long distance traveller

 On 13 November 2004, a Commerson’s dolphin was seen swimming off the coast of South Africa which is over 4000km from the Kerguelen Islands and more than 6000km from South America.
 Nobody knows how this little dolphin ended up so far from home.
 Scientists call dolphins like this ‘vagrants’.

 Commerson’s dolphins are named after French naturalist Dr Philibert Commerson who first discovered them in the Strait of Magellan in Chile in 1767.